 Understanding the STudent conduct process

 Through accepting membership in the educational community, the student assumes the responsibility to abide by and meet the academic performance standards and student conduct expectations.
 When a student's behavior appears to come into conflict with campus expectations or policy the student can expect to be confronted and referred to a campus conduct officer or the student judicial board.
-The Dean of Student Affairs has ultimate responsibility for student conduct procedures and can exercise procedural discretion as circumstances warrant.

 - Complaint - Anyone can file a complaint using an Incident Report.